exercism/v3/languages/fsharp/exercises/concept/recursion/.meta/design.md

 - `pattern-matching`: know how to do basic pattern matching.
 - `discriminated-unions`: know how to do define functions and work with parameters.
 - `lists`: know how to work with lists.
+- `higher-order-functions`: know how to define inner functions.

 ## Representer